Determine the basic settings for Group Wizard, comfort feature and sandbox.

 Activate the simulation mode to preview all planned changes, for example, which groups would be created.
 You can not apply changes in this mode.

-If you want to execute changes with ARM, the simulation mode must be deactivated.
+If you want to execute changes with Access Rights Manager, the simulation mode must be deactivated.

 When users register on the network, their group memberships are verified and added to the Kerberos token.
 When assigning permissions with the Group Wizard via group memberships, they only become active after the user logs out of and into the system again.